YingX97/cell_atlas_approximations_disease_API/docs/source/rest/index.rst

 **Description**:

 This endpoint retrieves differentially expressed genes between a baseline condition and a specified state (e.g., disease vs. normal).
-By default, it identifies the **top 10 upregulated and downregulated genes** in each cell type across all datasets that match the filter criteria.
+By default, it identifies the **top 10 up-regulated and top 10 down-regulated genes** in each cell type across all datasets that match the filter criteria.

 Users can query either: